 The sequel vastly upgrades creation and battle mechanics from its predecessor, with enough content for us to score it a 9/10 in our Atelier Ryza 2: Lost Legends & the Secret Fairy review.
 We’re already looking forward to more Atelier Ryza in the future.

-There you have it, our long list of the best JRPGs on Switch.
-If you’re looking for more engaging games to whittle away your spare time, check out our guides to the best sandbox games and best roguelike games.
+There you have it, our long list of the best JRPGs on Switch and mobile.
+If you’re looking for more engaging adventures to whittle away your spare time, check out our guide to the best Final Fantasy games.
 Or, if you prefer making moolah on your mobile, grab some free Monopoly Go dice.